Shakil Afridi: Sentencing

 On 28 May 2012, Prime Minister Yousaf Raza Gillani said according to the law in Pakistan, Afridi has the right to defend himself and should be granted access to higher courts.

 On 30 May 2012, Afridi was sentenced to 33 years in prison for aiding banned militant group Lashkar-e-Islam and not for his links to the CIA, as officials had said earlier, according to a court document.

 The court sentenced Afridi under the Frontier Crimes Regulation, 1901 a colonial era law.
 According to the verdict, Afridi would serve 33 years in prison and has to pay Rs.
 230,000 as a fine.
 He was initially detained at the Apbara headquarters of the ISI in Islamabad before being moved to a Peshawar Central Jail in May 2012.

 On 1 June 2012, Afridi's lawyers appealed his conviction.

 On 29 August 2013, senior Pakistani judicial official Sahibzada Mohammad Anis issued a ruling that overturned Afridi's sentence and ordered him a retrial.
 This was due to the decision that the original person who sentenced the doctor was not authorised to hear the case.

 In mid-November 2013, the Reuters news agency reported that he had just been charged with murder in regard to the death, eight years earlier, of a patient he had treated.
 In March 2015, Samiullah Khan Afridi, Afridi's former lawyer, was shot dead in Peshawar.
 A Pakistani Taliban faction named Jamaat-ul-Ahrar claimed responsibility for his murder.

 In May 2018, Afridi was moved from prison to a 'safer location' by Pakistani intelligence officials.

 Hunger strike and current condition

 In late November 2012 Pakistani news provider, The Express Tribune, reported that Afridi had gone on a hunger strike protesting his prison conditions in the Peshawar jail.
 News also reported that regarding his treatment the U.S. State Department had "made their views well known to Pakistan and the public at large."
 In September 2012, Dominic Di-Natale, an Islamabad-based correspondent and Sib Kaifee, a producer/reporter for Fox News claimed that they had interviewed Afridi by phone from inside the jail and spoke to him thrice between five and 45 minutes.
-Two prison guards were arrested and a senior prison official was sacked for allegedly providing Afridi with cell phones.

 He is isolated from the general population.